trod/shore_challenge/README.md

 # ShoreChallenge

 ## Disclaimer:
-I have never played in ten-pin bowling, so there can be a slightly difference in the actual and implemented game rules.
+I have never played in ten-pin bowling, so there can be a slight difference in the actual and implemented game rules.

 The way it is implented:
 ```